scc-digitalhub/AAC/README.md

 defines the Google authentication attributes.
 Specifically, the ``email`` attribute is used to uniquely identify Google users.

+Furthermore, any additional authority added to the mapping should be enabled via the setting ``authorities.enabled``.

 ### 2.6.
 Authorization Module